f5devcentral/f5-agility-labs-waf/docs/class5/module1/lab2/lab2.rst

 #.
 Go to the to WebGoat login page at ``https://insecureapp1.f5.demo/WebGoat/login`` but **do not login as f5student** .

 #.
 Attempt to login using the username ``demo33@fidnet.com`` and password ``mountainman01``.
-On the second attempt, you should immediately be challenged via CAPTCHA because this username/password combination is present in the credential stuffing database.
+On the second attempt, you should immediately be blocked because this username/password combination is present in the credential stuffing database.

-#.  **Solve** the CAPTCHA(s) and continue.

 #.
 Examine the most recent **illegal** request in the event log: